jpasqua/JAWS/README.md

 <a name="building-jaws"></a>
 ## Building JAWS

 *JAWS* has been built and tested with Arduino IDE 1.8.10 and ESP8266 cores 2.6.1 and 2.7.1.
 Newer versions are likely to work, but I haven't tried other specific combinations.
 If you have never built an Arduino project using an ESP8266, you'll need to [prepare your development environment](https://github.com/esp8266/Arduino#installing-with-boards-manager). *JAWS* also supports the ESP32, but has minimal testing to date.
+It requires v1.0.5rc2 or later of the ESP32 Arduino core.

 ### Hardware